The Ultimate Guide to a Safer Sleep Environment

 - Don’t let your baby get too hot.

 Keep the room temperature where your baby sleeps at a comfortable level.
 Don’t overdress your baby.
 A good rule of thumb to follow is to put on one extra layer of clothing than an adult would wear to be comfortable.
 Do not cover your baby’s head.
 Use a sleep sack or one-piece sleeper if you’re worried your baby is too cold.
+The Owlet Sleep Sack is a great option for baby safe sleep.
+Made of comfortable bamboo rayon with a full-length zipper, our Sleep Sack is perfect for keeping your baby cozy, warm, and sleeping safely.

 - Keep your baby away from smokers and places where people smoke.